 Optional Future Experiments

-If you have tried the Paleo Approach and still have issues, explore the topics below with your healthcare team.
+If you have tried the AIP and still have issues, explore the topics below with your healthcare team.
 One of them might be the missing piece to your health.
 Don’t try to do them all at once; I think that would be impossible and unnecessary.
 I understand that we all want to feel better now, but doing too much at once can backfire by overwhelming our bodies and also muddying the experiment with too many variables.
 It can also make it difficult to get enough nutrition.
 Take a deep breath, have patience, and know that one step at a time is the most stable path to healing.
 Each of the bullet points listed below is linked to an article with more information:

 - Digestive Enzymes